OH MY WORD, these keto burritos have changed my life.

 Cabbage – we’ll be using cabbage as a tortilla replacement.
 I LOVE cabbage for this as it doesn’t have much flavor, so the filling ingredients can be the STAR!
 Once blanched, cabbage leaves are as flexible as a tortilla.

-Filling – I’ll share my favorite burrito filling ingredients in the recipe below (which include low carb cheese, salsa, avocado, ground turkey, and low carb taco seasoning).
+Filling – I’ll share my favorite burrito filling ingredients in the recipe below (which include keto cheese, salsa, avocado, ground turkey, and keto taco seasoning).
 Feel free to use your faves instead.

 Tools To Make